What to watch out for when buying CBD oil?

 Certification

-Own Tests
+Own tests

 Analysis

-Independent Laboratories
+Independent laboratories

-Natural vs. isolated CBD (Full Spectrum Extract vs. Isolate)
+Natural vs. isolated CBD (full-spectrum extract vs. isolate)

 There are many ways to obtain cannabinoids from industrial hemp.
 Besides alcohol extraction, most CBD producers rely on extraction using liquid CO2.
-These extraction methods enable the production of so-called Full SpectrumExtracts.
-This means that, in addition to CBD, a broad spectrum of other natural cannabinoids, as well as terpenes, flavonoids, antioxidants, and other secondary plant substances are obtained.
-The combined use of all plant active ingredients is intended to potentiate their effects, which is referred to in expert circles as the entourage effect.
+These extraction methods enable the production of so-called full spectrumExtracts.
+This means that in addition to CBD, a broad spectrum of other natural cannabinoids, as well as terpenes, flavonoids, antioxidants, and other secondary plant substances are obtained.
+The combined use of all plant active substances is intended to potentiate their effects, which is referred to in professional circles as the entourage effect.

 To obtain pure CBD, this initial extract must be further concentrated and other ingredients removed.
 In this step, the so-called CBD isolate is produced.
 This is especially preferred by customers who are sensitive (or even allergic) to other plant substances or cannabinoids - such as THC.
-Due to the chemical isolation of the active ingredient, residues of solvents can be present in isolates, which is why you should always carefully check the analysis certificates from CBD producers.
+Due to the chemical isolation of the active ingredient, residues of solvents may be present in isolates, which is why you should always carefully check the analysis certificates from CBD producers.
 If no analyses of solvents, heavy metals, and other contaminants are available, products should be treated with caution.
 It is also more reliable if analyses are conducted by external laboratories rather than in-house.
 Unfortunately, taste and color are not good indicators of product quality and CBD content.

 CO2 Extraction